mahavedalla/mahavedalla/docs/questions/dhamma/In what way are the Buddha's teachings unique 1d8e99d09112816bb7eff0933b3ab693.md

-# In what way are the Buddha's teachings unique?
+Question: In what way are the Buddha's teachings unique?
 Answer in Brief: -
  Category: Dhamma
 Sutta References: Mv.1?? (graduated discourse); MN 11